active-interest/seo-ultimate/seo-ultimate/readme.txt

 * An uninstall routine
 * Integration with the new WordPress 2.7 menu

 **NOTE:** This plugin is in beta, which means it's very feature-incomplete.
-We have many more features that we're working on finetuning before release, including meta editing, 404 monitoring, canonical tag insertion, PageRank sculpting, and more.
+We have many more features that we're working on finetuning before release, including 404 monitoring, canonical tag insertion, PageRank sculpting, and more.

 If you install the plugin now, you can have these new features delivered to you on a regular basis via WordPress's automatic plugin upgrader.